Skip to content

 Intermediate tables

-The “intermediate” tables were created specifically for the impact dashboard backend.
+The “intermediate” tables were created specifically for the backend of the Impact and Farmers dashboards.
 They store precomputed metrics (computed by indicator_reporter.py) which are then served to the front-end of the Coldtivate app via the API endpoints.
 There are 3 intermediate tables and each one of them stores metrics for different screens of the Impact Dashboard.
-The tables (or called intermediate tables) used are:
+These tables are:

 • company_metrics - This table stores a single row of data for each company in the database.
 This table is updated daily by the indicator_reporter.py --view company python script, which is triggered in the daily-at-midnight.sh cron job script.

-• impact_metrics - The impact_metrics stores all impact related metrics such as the farmer revenue evolution and food loss evolution.
-The data on the table is extracted from the user baseline and post-checkout surveys.
+• impact_metrics - The impact_metrics stores all impact-related metrics such as the farmer revenue evolution and food loss evolution.
+The data on the table is extracted from the user baseline and after-storage surveys.
 Each row in the table corresponds to impact metrics for a single crop belonging to a farmer in a single cooling unit (i.e the index is farmer-coolingunit-crop).
-A user needs to have successfully completed a baseline survey and at least one post-checkout survey for a crop to have an entry in this table.
+A user needs to have successfully completed a baseline survey and at least one after-storage survey for a crop to have an entry in this table.
 The table is updated at monthly intervals by the indicator_reporter.py --view impact_metrics python script triggered in the impact-metrics.sh cron job script.

 Required Views (in DB)

 The views required are located in the views folder.
-These sql scripts need to be executed (only if the views don't exist already - please check database before that).
-The scripts and respectable views names are: - analytics_crate_movements.sql - create_relevant_checkins_view.sql
+These sql scripts need to be executed to create the views if they don't exist already.
+The scripts and respectable views names are:

 DB_NAME=impact_db